Why Transaction Services Might Not Be The Best Exit Route From Accounting

 PPS: If you’re interested in more personalised support from one of our Co-Founders, we offer various Coaching Packages to suit your needs.

-We draw upon our extensive personal and successful client experiences to advise on anything from CV/document and profile editing (e.g. CV/Resume, Cover Letter, network outreach emails, your Linkedin profile) to dealing with recruiters, negotiating benefits packages, 1:1 coaching, interview prep and much more…
+We draw upon our extensive personal and successful client experiences to advise on anything from CV/Resume/document and profile editing (e.g. CV/Resume, Cover Letter, network outreach emails, your Linkedin profile) to dealing with recruiters, negotiating benefits packages, 1:1 coaching, interview prep and much more…

 “After working with the Co-Founders through the Pro package, I’ve nailed a job I never thought I could get.
 I landed an M&A role in a completely new sector to my previous experience and have literally doubled my salary.
 Unbelievable!”